Your Super Benefit does not form part of your Estate

 If death benefits are distributed as a Pension Income Stream to a beneficiary, the benefits can be retained in the SMSF in the form of a Death Benefit Pension provided that the beneficiary has sufficient Transfer Balance Cap space.

 Please note that the beneficiary who receives the death benefit pension must also be a member of the SMSF.

 For more information on Death Benefit Pension click here.

 Who keeps the Death Benefit Agreement?

-When you apply for a Death Benefit Agreement ESUPERFUND will send you three copies of the Death Benefit Agreement documentation.
-The Death Benefit Agreement should be maintained by three parties to ensure your intentions are followed.
-A copy should be kept by you, a copy should be kept by the SMSF Administrator (ie ESUPERFUND) and a copy should be kept by your legal representative who prepared your "Will" for you.
+When you apply for a Death Benefit Agreement ESUPERFUND will send you two copies of the Death Benefit Agreement documentation.
+A copy of the Death Benefit Agreement documentation should be kept by you, the other copy should be kept by your legal representative who prepared your "Will" for you.

 Update every 3 years Not Required